sunset1995/Infinite_Zooming/README.md

 ![](imgs/ex_pano_stitch.jpg)

 However, if the two images are captured with different camera translation, only features on the same plane are guaranteed to match.
-In below example, most of the matched features are located on the farest door.
+In below example, most of the matched features are located on the farthest door.
 So after the homography estimation, the matched features closer to the camera are considered as mis-match.
 Some of them are really incorrect match (indicated as red) but it also remove some original correct match (indicated as green).

 | Before | After |
 | :---------------------: | :--------------------: |